Principal component analysis: Quantitative finance

+PCA may also be applied to stress testing, essentially an analysis of a bank's ability to endure a hypothetical adverse economic scenario.
+Its utility is in "distilling the information contained in [several] macroeconomic variables into a more manageable data set, which can then [be used] for analysis."
+Here, the resulting factors are linked to e.g. interest rates – based on the largest elements of the factor's eigenvector – and it is then observed how a "shock" to each of the factors affects the implied assets of each of the banks.

 Neuroscience

 A variant of principal components analysis is used in neuroscience to identify the specific properties of a stimulus that increases a neuron's probability of generating an action potential.
 This technique is known as spike-triggered covariance analysis.
 In a typical application an experimenter presents a white noise process as a stimulus (usually either as a sensory input to a test subject, or as a current injected directly into the neuron) and records a train of action potentials, or spikes, produced by the neuron as a result.
 Presumably, certain features of the stimulus make the neuron more likely to spike.
 In order to extract these features, the experimenter calculates the covariance matrix of the spike-triggered ensemble, the set of all stimuli (defined and discretized over a finite time window, typically on the order of 100 ms) that immediately preceded a spike.
 The eigenvectors of the difference between the spike-triggered covariance matrix and the covariance matrix of the prior stimulus ensemble (the set of all stimuli, defined over the same length time window) then indicate the directions in the space of stimuli along which the variance of the spike-triggered ensemble differed the most from that of the prior stimulus ensemble.
-Specifically, the eigenvectors with the largest positive eigenvalues correspond to the directions along which the variance of the spike-triggered ensemble showed the largest positive change compared to the varince of the prior.
+Specifically, the eigenvectors with the largest positive eigenvalues correspond to the directions along which the variance of the spike-triggered ensemble showed the largest positive change compared to the variance of the prior.
 Since these were the directions in which varying the stimulus led to a spike, they are often good approximations of the sought after relevant stimulus features.

 In neuroscience, PCA is also used to discern the identity of a neuron from the shape of its action potential.
 Spike sorting is an important procedure because extracellular recording techniques often pick up signals from more than one neuron.
 In spike sorting, one first uses PCA to reduce the dimensionality of the space of action potential waveforms, and then performs clustering analysis to associate specific action potentials with individual neurons.

 PCA as a dimension reduction technique is particularly suited to detect coordinated activities of large neuronal ensembles.
 It has been used in determining collective variables, that is, order parameters, during phase transitions in the brain.